z3co/todoapp-t3/README.md

 - [ ] Create onboarding for new users
 - [ ] Making filters work for better todo management
 - [ ] Making priorities work, and figuring out what to do with them

-## 30/03/2025

-Just connected singlestore database with application next steps are:

-- [x] Make the schemas
-- [x] Connect ui to database

-## 03/04/2025

-Just connected the dashboard content to singlestore dashboard the next steps are

-- [x] Setting up a clerk account and project
-- [ ] Adding auth with clerk and connecting todo to users
+- [ ] Adding suspense and loading to dashboard page

+## 05/04/2025

+Just setup auth with clerk and only fetches todos related to your userId next up are

+- [ ] Creating todos
+- [ ] Editing todos
+- [ ] Updating todo status to completed in db when checked
+- [ ] Deleting todos